intmus/inttheory22-23/_10-intro-part-writing/b1-part-writing-errors.md

 - Doubling
     - You can double the root of a chord when possible.
     - For triads, you may double the fifth instead of the root if necessary.
-        - This is actually more preferable if the triad is in second inversion.
+        - This is actually preferable if the triad is in second inversion.
-    - **Do not** double the third because it is a tendency tone.
-If this is doubled, it will force you to choose between the incorrect resolution of a tendency tone or unacceptable parallel octaves.
+    - **Do not** double the third because if it is a tendency tone. (e.g. circle-of-fifths progressions)If this is doubled, it will force you to choose between the incorrect resolution of a tendency tone or unacceptable parallel octaves.
 Also, the third should also be least present chord tone in the balance for the chord to sound best.
     - **Do not** double the seventh because it is a tendency tone.
 If this is doubled, it will force you to choose between the incorrect resolution of a tendency tone or unacceptable parallel octaves.
     - **Do not** double the fifth of a seventh chord.
 This would require omitting the root, third, or seventh, and none of these are expendable.